ALM-Rangers/Guidance/src/DevOps/security-validation-cicd-pipeline.md

 - How do you ensure your application is safe?
 - How do you add continuous security validation to your CI/CD pipeline?

 DevOps practices are allowing businesses to stay ahead of the competition by delivering new features faster than ever before.
 As the frequency of production deployments increases, this business agility cannot come at the expense of security.
 With continuous delivery, how do we ensure our applications are secure and stay secure?
 How can we find and fix security issues early in the process?
+This begins with practices commonly referred to as DevSecOps.
+DevSecOps incorporates the security team and their capabilities into your DevOps practices making security a responsibility of everyone on the team.
 In this article, we'll walk through how to help ensure your application is secure by adding continuous security validation to your CI/CD pipeline.

 Security needs to shift from an afterthought to being evaluated at every step of the process.
 Securing applications is a continuous process that encompasses secure infrastructure, designing an architecture with layered security, continuous security validation, and monitoring for attacks.